-Figure 10 - Some of the information available in the UMLS about selected pneumonia concepts.
-Concept preferred names are shown in italics.
-Sources are identifiers for the concept in other vocabularies.
-Synonyms are names other than the preferred name.
-ATX is an associated MeSH expression which can be used for Medline searches.
-The remaining fields (Parent, Child, Broader, Narrower, Other and Semantic) show relationships between concepts in the Metathesaurus.
-Note that concepts may or may not have hierarchical relations to each other through Parent/Child, Broader/Narrower, and Semantic (is-a/inverse-is-a) relations.
-Note also that Pneumonia, Streptococcal and Pneumonia due to Streptococcus are nomenon.
+The preceding discussions of standard codes for abstraction, codes for electronic medical records, and current research efforts supports my opening statement that no accepted standard exists for coding patient information.
+In the past, the tendency for developers to create their own coding schemes, rather than adopt an existing one, may have been due to the "Not Invented Here" phenomenon.
 However, as systems have become larger and begin to address more comprehensive domains (such as EMRs), developers are quite willing to take advantage of existing standards.
 Their continued inability to do so points to failure on the part of controlled vocabularies to meet their needs.
 The developers of the vocabularies, on the other hand, have continued to be surprised at this resistance to use.
 The source of the problem is that the vocabularies are created for specific purposes and often have characteristics which limit their usefulness for other purposes.
 The standards developers are investing considerable effort to address this problem.
-In the process, a variety of issues has come to light.
+In the process, a variety of issues have come to light.
 Some of these are internal issues, dealing with the structure and content of the vocabularies themselves, and others are external issues, dealing with the relationships between vocabulary developers and vocabulary users.